MatteusSouza/MatteusSouza/README.md

 - 🌱 I’m currently learning React Native
 - 💬 Ask me about anything.
 - 📫 How to reach me: message me at telegram @mttssouza
-- ⚡ Fun fact: My first programming language was ActionScript 3.0 in 2013 when I cloned a game of my teacher.
-After that, I only got back to learning programming in 2018 when I got interested in python.
+- ⚡ Fun fact: Several years ago, I harbored a dislike for programming.
+However, I have since developed a passion for it that I cannot explain.

 <img src="./images/crop1.gif">